Girls Scout Cookies: 2018 Flavors And Where To Buy Them

-The 2018 Girl Scout Cookie season has begun, and this year’s flavors were recently confirmed by the Girl Scouts of the United States of America.
+The 2018 Girl Scout Cookie season has begun, and this year’s flavors were recently confirmed by the Girl Scouts of The United States Of America.
 Although the highly-anticipated cookies are manufactured by two separate companies, fans will appreciate the return of all their favorite flavors.

 As explained on the organization’s official website, Girl Scouts began selling cookies in 1917 — as a fundraiser for individual troops.
 The earliest batches of the famous cookies were actually baked by the Girl Scouts and were sold door to door.